xiaozr/xiaozr.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Computer Science, The Hong Kong University of Sciece and Technology (HKUST), 2020-2024
+* B.Eng. in Computer Science, The Hong Kong University of Science and Technology (HKUST), 2020-2024
 * Exchange Student at Swiss Federal Institute of Technology (ETH Zurich), 2022-23 Fall

 Research experience